 Welcome to our 2017 edition of the home telephone service comparison between traditional landline and VoIP (Voice Over Internet Protocol) phone service providers.

 In this year’s home phone comparison, we will examine the monthly fees, calling features, long-distance rates, and 9-1-1 service between landline and VoIP providers.
 Let the battles begin!

 In 2017, we witnessed price increases implemented by all landline providers and a couple of VoIP providers from last year.
 The exact reason for the increases is unclear.
 However, one possible reason for traditional landline providers to raise their fees may be due to their service delivery method: wires connected to each household.
-The wiring demands physical labor to maintain thus may lead to a higher cost of the operation.
+The wiring demands physical labor to maintain this may lead to a higher cost of the operation.
 As most of us can relate to, it is not uncommon for large telecommunication companies to raise their prices occasionally for their TV, Internet and home phone services because these services are wired directly to our homes.

 On the other hand, despite higher fees by a couple of VoIP providers, VoIP monthly fees, in general, are still lower than a landline provider.
 The reason?
 VoIP providers rely mainly on the Internet connection to deliver their phone service.
 This means VoIP providers can afford to charge less than landline providers because there is no need to invest or maintain messy wires.
 In fact, according to our comparison chart, all the VoIP providers listed include free Canada/US long-distance calling so the actual price difference between VoIP and landline provider is even greater.

 In this round of comparison, VoIP providers are the clear winners.
 The bottom line is, if you care about getting useful calling features for your home phone without spending too much money, a VoIP provider is definitely worth considering.

 Please note the landline providers do offer their own calling feature packs, but for an extra fee.
 Also, our estimated annual costs for each landline provider are already based on including comparable features packs so the chart reflects a more fair comparison.

 Canada/US Long Distance Rates